davidnewcomb/jquery-imgbox/README.md

 ## Usage

+### Read-only

-Place the exta data items into your image tags.
+Place the extra data items into your image tags.
 You may use width/height or a second set of co-ordinates.
 The following 2 are equivalent.
 ```html
 <img data-x="10" data-y="10" data-w="10" data-h="10" class=".." src=".." />